No matter what ethnicity, size or age you are,

 Don’t get me wrong, I didn’t want it – but I did want to know what was going on.

 I got sent to every department imaginable.
 During one, the ophthalmologist decided to put a stent in my eye – perhaps dry eyes were the problem?
 This would apparently flood my eyes with water and I wouldn’t need to close my eyes so frequently.
 She sent me into the waiting room while she found the stents.
-I didn’t realise she was watching me until she called me back.
+I didn’t realize she was watching me until she called me back.

 “OK, I’m still going to put the stent in but I have just seen you walk.
 Does that hip collapse all the time?”